 Ignoring the Importance of Traffic Flow

 When you're arranging furniture, you should never forget about how people will get to and around all of it.
 No one should have to climb over or trip over one piece of furniture in order to access another.
 They should also be able to pass through the room without having to take an awkward, zigzag route.
 Make sure you've left room for clear walking paths.

 Lack of Balance

 Putting too much furniture on one side of the room makes everything feel tilted and off-balance.
 In order to avoid this furniture must be distributed evenly throughout the space.
-This doesn't mean that rooms have to be perfectly symmetrical, however it is important that some type of balance is achieved.
-So for instance, if you have a sofa on one side of the room you should balance it with something of an equal visual weight on the other.
+This doesn't mean that rooms have to be perfectly symmetrical.
+However, it is important that some balance is achieved.
+So for instance, if you have a sofa on one side of the room, you should balance it with something of equal visual weight on the other.
 It could be another sofa, a pair of chairs, a dresser or buffet - whatever makes sense in the room.

 No Activity Zones

 A big, but common mistake is not considering different activity zones when arranging furniture.
 If your household is like most, your living room is used for more than just one thing.
 It might be used for watching TV, doing homework, paying household bills, or even art projects.
 When arranging furniture make sure you set things up according to each activity's specific needs so that there's appropriate seating, lighting, and space to reflect the space's versatility.